C.J. Abrams Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The Brewers pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- Burnes (9-6) is looking for his 10th win when he gets the starting nod for the Brewers in his 22nd start of the season.
-He's put together a 3.46 ERA in 127 1/3 innings pitched, with 131 strikeouts.

-- The righty last pitched on Wednesday against the Cincinnati Reds, when he tossed six innings, allowing two earned runs while giving up three hits.
+- In his last appearance on Wednesday against the Cincinnati Reds, the righty went six scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.